JetBrains/intellij-plugin-verifier/README.md

 Download the latest available `verifier-cli-<version>-all.jar` from the [JetBrains Package Repository](https://packages.jetbrains.team/maven/p/intellij-plugin-verifier/intellij-plugin-verifier/org/jetbrains/intellij/plugins/verifier-cli/) or from the
 [Maven Central](https://repo1.maven.org/maven2/org/jetbrains/intellij/plugins/verifier-cli/).

+As an alternative, use `curl` to download the JAR archive from the command-line:

-    curl -L --output verifier-all.jar https://packages.jetbrains.team/maven/p/intellij-plugin-verifier/intellij-plugin-verifier/org/jetbrains/intellij/plugins/verifier-cli/<version>/verifier-cli-<version>-all.jar
+    curl -L -o verifier-all.jar https://packages.jetbrains.team/maven/p/intellij-plugin-verifier/intellij-plugin-verifier/org/jetbrains/intellij/plugins/verifier-cli/<version>/verifier-cli-<version>-all.jar

-Where `<version>` is the latest version, which you can find in the package [page](https://packages.jetbrains.team/maven/p/intellij-plugin-verifier/intellij-plugin-verifier/org/jetbrains/intellij/plugins/verifier-cli/).
+The `<version>` is the latest version, which you can find in the package [page](https://packages.jetbrains.team/maven/p/intellij-plugin-verifier/intellij-plugin-verifier/org/jetbrains/intellij/plugins/verifier-cli/) or in the [GitHub Releases](https://github.com/JetBrains/intellij-plugin-verifier/releases).

-It is also possible to reply on the GitHub API that provides the latest available release as JSON response, which can be handled using `jq` command, like:
+You can use the GitHub API to retrieve the most recent release information.
+The resulting JSON response can be parsed using the `jq` tool.
+Following this, the artifact URL can be supplied to `curl` for download.

     curl -s https://api.github.com/repos/JetBrains/intellij-plugin-verifier/releases/latest \
         | jq -r '.assets[].browser_download_url' \